What Is Geothermal Energy

 And How Does Geothermal Energy Work?

 What is geothermal energy, and how does geothermal energy work?
-I will answer these two common questions
+I will answer these two common questions on this page.

 For links to other geothermal topics, please see the main page for